 This logic app has several actions:

-- Observing an email account for any requests.
+- Observe an email account for any requests.

 - Sending these requests to be approved.